strangelove-ventures/horcrux/docs/migrating.md

 > **CAUTION:** **The security of any key material is outside the scope of this guide.
 The suggested procedure here is not necessarily the one you will use.
 We aim to make this guide easy to understand, not necessarily the most secure.
 This guide assumes that your local machine is a trusted computer.
 The tooling here is all written in go and can be compiled and used in an airgapped setup if needed.
 Please open issues if you have questions about how to fit `horcrux` into your infra.**

-Horcrux uses threshold Ed25519 cryptography to sign a block payload on the cosigners and combine the resulting signatures to produce a signature that can be validated against your validator's Ed25519 public key.
+Horcrux uses threshold Ed25519 cryptography to sign a block payload on the cosigner and combine the resulting signatures to produce a signature that can be validated against your validator's Ed25519 public key.
 On your local machine which contains your full `priv_validator_key.json` key file(s), shard the key using the `horcrux` CLI in the same working directory as the previous command.

 ```bash
 $ horcrux create-ed25519-shards --chain-id cosmoshub-4 --key-file /path/to/cosmoshub/priv_validator_key.json --threshold 2 --shards 3